akshaysethia/PhotoCrypt/README.md

 # Logic used
   - Xor gates
   - Python
-  - Some basic knowledge of python 😜
+  - Some basic knowledge about python 😜